Description And Comments

 Expendable on any schedule.
 If you ride with preschoolers, seat them first, then board.
 The Astro Orbiter flies higher and faster than Dumbo and frightens some young children.
 It also apparently messes with some adults.
 A mother from Lev Hashomnon, Israel, attests:

-I think your assessment of Astro Orbiter as "very mild" is way off.
-I was able to sit through all the "Mountains," the "Tours," and the "Wars" without my stomach reacting even a little, but after Astro Orbiter I thought I would be finished for the rest of the day.
-Very quickly I realized that my only chance for survival was to pick a point on the toe of my shoe and stare at it (and certainly not lift my eyes out of the "jet") until the ride was over.
-My 4-year-old was my copilot, and she loved the ride (go figure), and she had us up high the whole time.
-It was a nightmare-people should be forewarned.
+It was a nightmare—people should be forewarned.
+I was able to sit through all the “Mountains,” the “Tours,” and the like without my stomach reacting even a little, but after Astro Orbiter I thought I would be finished for the rest of the day.
+Very quickly I realized that my only chance for survival was to pick a point on the toe of my shoe and stare at it (and certainly not lift my eyes out of the “jet”) until the ride was over.
+My 4-year-old was my copilot; she loved it (go figure), and she had us up high the whole time.

 This chart shows you roughly how long you'll wait for Astro Orbiter when you visit on a day with a given Magic Kingdom Crowd Level.
 The blue bars represent the average "peak" wait time (that is, how long the line will at its busiest).
 The bottom and top black lines represent the range of peak wait times to expect (for you fellow nerds out there: it's the 5th percentile and 95th percentile of peak wait times).
 Please note that these are estimates, and for a better forecast for your travel dates, see Astro Orbiter Wait Times.